atmire/IRUS/README.md

 A new `stats.cfg` file has been created in the modules configuration directory to offer compatibility with your repository.
 Below is an excerpt from the configuration and a short explanation of every property that is used.

-> By default the tracker will sent data to a TEST tracker.
+> By default your repository will sent data to a TEST tracker.
 Please change `tracker.environment` to `production` to start sending data to the live IRUS tracker.

 ```
 #-----------------------#